Boeing deepens job cuts as profit slumps on 737 MAX, COVID crises

 “While losing money and burning through over $5 billion in three months is hardly good news, at least it wasn’t worse than this,” Vertical Research Partners analyst Rob Stallard wrote in a note.

+European rival Airbus AIR.PA says it is producing 5 of the competing A350 a month and industry sources say the actual production rate has slipped to just 4.5 a month.

+Earlier on the call, Chief Executive Dave Calhoun said he expects to win 737 MAX approval in time to resume deliveries in the fourth quarter.
+He also said Boeing has lost some single-aisle market share to Airbus but was not going to give up any ground in future competitions.
-Boeing Chief Executive Dave Calhoun said during a CNBC interview the company was nearing the finish line on winning 737 MAX approval, and expects airline traffic to end the year at around 30-35% of 2019 levels.

-Boeing estimates a full return to pre-pandemic levels in about three years, in line with other industry estimates.
+Calhoun expects airline traffic to end the year at around 30-35% of 2019 levels, with a return to pre-pandemic levels in about three years - more optimistic than some industry estimates.

 As a result of the downturn, Boeing has slashed production, shed thousands of jobs and shifted its jet development strategy, while working to emerge from the depths of the pandemic and the 19-month-old worldwide 737 MAX ban triggered by two fatal accidents.